dystopiandev/curated-node/README.md

   Components are classes tailored for functionalities that complete other bundle components and more.
 They have no base classes.

-  - ExpressRouterWrapper
+  - ExpressRouterWrapper - A wrapper for organising your Express server routes and concerns.
-  - GracefulSignalShutdown
+  - GracefulSignalShutdown - Helps with signal-based graceful exit.
-  - SocketIONamespace
+  - SocketIONamespace - A wrapper for using Socket.IO namespaces to separate concerns.

 - **Kernels**

   Kernels are *bootable* bundle classes.
 They extend the abstract `_BaseKernel` class, to offer `boot()` and `halt()` methods.
 The halt method will return true if kernel was gracefully halted, and false otherwise.

-  - ExpressKernel
+  - ExpressKernel - Creates an Express server.
-  - SocketIOKernel
+  - SocketIOKernel - Creates a Socket.IO server that can be attached to an Express server or bound directly to a port.

 - **Modules**